dagra-umich/RAG_LLM_KnowledgeProcessing/README.md

 Steps:

 1. Install the packages using pip - the list is provided.
 It is advised to create a separate python environment for working with the code.
+    Venv steps (in VS Code):
+    a.
+Create environment using: Cmd + Shift + P and then Create Environment (venv)
+    b.
+Activate venv using: source .venv/bin/activate
+    c.
+Install packages using: pip install -r "requirements.txt"

 2. Download the LLM model from link provided: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main For this work you can use - llama-2-7b-chat.ggmlv3.q8_0